 Incredibly Obvious Bug: A listening device the size of a yoyo with a huge green light on it is affixed to the seat of the woman in charge of the corporation behind the tournament that is the center of the series.
 This powerful, hypercompetent woman never notices.

-Lighter and Softer: Compared to the original H-Game series, where there was only one penalty for losing, which applied to all matches: the victor had to leave the ring, while the loser was publicly raped by members of the audience.
+In the original series, there was only one penalty for losing, which applied to all matches: the victor had to leave the ring, while the loser was publicly raped by members of the audience.

 The OVA adaptation nixes that aspect altogether.
 Instead, the loser simply has to strip, which only applies to matches at level-3 and abovenote Jun's match with Yuka was only level-4, which is a preliminary fight.
 Therefore, she didn't have to strip, which Yuka points out, but Jun said she was doing of her own volition, as not doing so "would be weak".
 While matches at level-1 mandates that the loser strip and masturbate for the crowd.

 The Only One Allowed to Defeat You: A flashback of Yuka and Satomi's younger days showed Yuka made an oath to Satomi, that she wouldn't allow herself to lose to anyone until they had the chance to face each other in the tournament.
 Which gives Yuka the impetus she needed to defeat Jun.

 Promotion to Parent: Satomi's been left to look after her ill brother, Daisuke, since their parents died.